 Really?
 I was lively back then?
 But it was true: From being an introverted high school girl, I ended becoming a much more outgoing woman, and that was when my evolution began.
 By appointing me as his emissary, the Rebbe transformed me.

-Mrs. Esther Sternberg is an activist and educator who for many decades has worked on behalf of N’shei Chabad, the Lubavitch Women’s Organization, and the Shabbat Candle Lighting Campaign.
+Mrs. Esther Sternberg is an activist and educator who for many decades has worked on behalf of N’shei Chabad, the Lubavitch Women’s Organization, and directed the Shabbat Candle Lighting Campaign.
 She was interviewed in Crown Heights in 2012 and 2017.

 Uncategorized